 #§RSK-MGT-RM§#

-Recruitment strategy

-The recruitment strategy is critical to project success and will be prioritised accordingly.
-While all beneficiaries have strong individual track records in terms of recruiting highly skilled researchers, network wide coordination will be used to enhance chances of success.
-In advance of the project start, the HR officer and project coordinator will prepare and distribute recruitment guidance, including templates for advertisements which emphasise the unique benefits of the programme (network connectivity, complementary skills training, industry exposure, etc.), and standardised guidelines for interviews.
-The preparation of these documents will be overseen by an experienced HR advisor from NTNU.
-The guidelines will specify how each recruitment should follow the EU Code of Conduct for the Recruitment of Researchers, emphasising transparency and the equal treatment of applicants.

-Candidates will be sought with relevant educational backgrounds, typically with Master’s degrees in Mechanical/Aeronautical Engineering, Physics, or Applied Mathematics, relevant skills in programming and other relevant skills in experimental, numerical or theoretical methods.
-Candidates prior access to research infrastructure will be considered to avoid institutional discrimination.
-Advertisements will be made locally and network wide through channels including: the EURAXESS jobs and funding portal, relevant engineering institutes such as ERCOFTAC and eFluids, and to strive for gender balance the Women in Science and Engineering27 and the European Centre for Women and Technology28 sites targeting female applicants.

-To assess applications international selection committees will be formed, involving as standard members from multiple institutions.
-Each committee will typically have 3 members, with adequate gender representation prioritised.
-Committees will be supported by local HR teams to ensure compliance with local employment law.
-All selected candidates will be offered fixed term contracts at each beneficiary of sufficient in duration cases to qualify them for a doctoral degree.
-Each hiring committee will produce a ranking report for all eligible candidates, justifying the prioritisation.
-This will be reviewed by the gender officer and HR officer prior to recruitment, to help eliminate instances of unconscious bias.

-Recruitment is planned between M3 to M8, with beneficiaries advised to prepare advertisements in advance of the project start date, but after receiving guidance documentation.
-A recruitment channel in MS Teams will be used to share information about strong candidates across the network, allowing the most suitable candidates to be appointed.

 3.2 Quality, capacity and role of each participant, including hosting arrangements and extent to which the consortium as a whole brings together the necessary expertise

 Appropriateness of the infrastructure and capacity of each participating organisation

 To meet the ambitious network objectives, the full range of partner infrastructure is required (described further in §7).
 Tasks are organised according to the appropriateness of the infrastructure and expertise of the partners.
 DCs will enter active local research groups with the capacity and expertise to train them.
 The network is comprised of research leaders, and expertise held within the network will also ensure the DCs have sufficient research support.
 All partners have experience hosting visiting researchers and internships, and have the capacity and experience to support these training activities, providing support for relocation, accommodation, language, and cultural issues.
 60% of academic partners officially endorse The Code of Conduct for the Recruitment of Researchers and 60% hold the HR Excellence in Research award.